imserez/hadesv-verification-viewer/README.md

 end
 ```

+Consider adding more signals to system context if needed.
+In `samples/pipeline_trace.json` you can find a example to play with the tool

 ## Current status

 This project is still evolving, but the main goal is already in place: make SystemVerilog trace debugging faster, clearer, and less painful.